Russell-Waterhouse/blog/content/post/js_jail.md

 We were right that instead of viewing static documents, users should be able to have some interactivity, and we used JavaScript for it.

-We were right that we should be able to write the whole thing in one, language, but instead of making webassembly good we brought js to the server.
+We were right that we should be able to write a whole web app in one language, but instead of making webassembly good we brought js to the server.

-We were right that web devs probably shouldn't reinvent the wheel every ten minutes, but then we made `node_modules` GB in size, and reinvented the wheel every ten minutes anyways.
+We were right that web devs probably shouldn't reinvent the wheel every ten minutes, but then we made `node_modules` Gigabytes in size, and reinvented the wheel every ten minutes anyways.

 And we said that because so much is written based on web tech, we can't change